constellation-daq/Constellation/docs/application_development/functionality/data_transmission.md

 For C++, move semantics `std::move` are strongly encouraged here in order to avoid copying memory as described below.
 ```

-Finally, the message is sent to the connected receiver:
+Finally, the record is sent to the connected receiver:

 ::::{tab-set}
 :::{tab-item} C++